primitiv/primitiv/docs/source/reference/api/functions.rst

 This page describes the basic/composite functions implemented in primitiv.
-They return a template type ``Var``, and return 0 or more number of references of ``Var`` as their arguments. ``Var`` becomes either ``Node`` or ``Tensor`` according to the usage:
+They return a template type ``Var``, and take 0 or more number of references of ``Var`` as their arguments. ``Var`` becomes either ``Node`` or ``Tensor`` according to the usage: